-An additional benefit some hotels offer are special perks to customers who hold a membership to their loyalty reward program, such as a complimentary meal or discounted spa services.
+An additional benefit some hotels offer is special perks to customers who hold a membership to their loyalty reward program, such as a complimentary meal, like free breakfast, or discounted spa services.

-I deviate from a large chain hotel to a smaller private one particularly when I travel abroad.
+I deviate from large chain hotels to private small hotels particularly when I travel abroad.
 For example, when I travel to Paris I want the entire experience of being there so I don’t want to stay at a typical American chain hotel.
 If reading my post Paris: Eiffel in LOVE with Travel inspires you to visit, then I’d suggest you look into staying at a smaller private hotel.
 However, just make sure you use all of the Top 5 things you need to Know when Finding a Hotel to help you when making that selection.

 #2 What do the Hotel Star Ratings Mean?

-We all know that hotels have a star rating, but we don’t really know who determines that rating or the criteria that’s used for it.
-The rating and criteria is different in Europe than it is in the United States, so keep that in mind when you make your considerations.
-In the U.S. we have a maximum rating of 5 stars, but in Europe their max is 4 stars.
+We all know that hotels have a star rating, but we don’t really know who determines that rating or the criteria used to make determinations for it.
+The rating and criteria are different in Europe than it is in the United States, so keep that in mind when you make your considerations.
+In the U.S. we have a maximum rating of 5 stars, but in Europe, their max is 4 stars.

 European local governmental agencies and independent organizations dictate the star rating.

-Travel agencies, travel guidebooks, national consumer travel associations, and websites award the star rating in the U.S. A five-star hotel is seen as the best and the hotel prices will reflect that.
+Travel agencies, travel guidebooks, national consumer travel associations, and travel websites award the star rating in the U.S. A five-star hotel is seen as the best and the hotel prices will reflect that.

 How are the stars awarded?

-The stars are awarded by a number of different groups who each have their own system of rating.
+The stars are awarded by a number of different groups.
+They each have their own system of rating.

-Travel guides have one rating, AAA has their own, Tripadvisor has their rating system, Expedia has a different rating procedure… are we confused yet?!?
+Travel guides have one rating, AAA has its own, TripAdvisor has its rating system, and Expedia has a different rating procedure… are we confused yet?!?

-This means that you could see the same hotel on multiple sites with different star ratings on each site.
+This means that you could see the same hotel on multiple hotel booking sites with different star ratings on each site.

-Just because you don’t know who is awarding the stars doesn’t mean you should dismiss the star rating all-together.
+Just because you don’t know who is awarding the stars doesn’t mean you should dismiss the star rating altogether.
 You should still have a basic idea of what those stars should mean.

 🤩 In general, what do the stars mean?